-The “Netzach Yehuda” association (also known as the “Haredi Nahal” organization) was established in 1999 (1999) by a group of ultra-Orthodox rabbis in collaboration with the Social Security Division of the Ministry of Defense and the IDF, with the aim of providing a solution for ultra-Orthodox youth who cannot find their place.
-Studying Torah in yeshiva.
+The Netzah Yehuda NPO (also known as the Nahal Haredi) was established in 1999 by a group of Haredi rabbis working with the Security-Social division at the Ministry of Defense and the IDF to provide a solution for haredi youths who have not found their place in a full-time Yeshiva learning program.

-What is the Netzach Yehuda Battalion?
+What is the Netzah Yehuda Battalion?

 Netzach Yehuda is the name of a number of IDF recruitment routes intended for the ultra-Orthodox.
 The most prominent route is service in the Netzach Yehuda Battalion, 97th Battalion, which belongs to the Kfir Brigade of the Infantry.
 The name “Netzach Yehuda” is an acronym for “Haredi Military Youth”, and Yehuda is named after the battalion’s founder, Yehuda Duvdevani.

 Netzach Yehuda is a combat battalion in the 99th Division – the IDF’s multi – scene fire division.
 The battalion has received many honors and praise from its commanders throughout the years.